liferay/liferay-docs/user/articles/120-search/02-what-new-search.markdown

 ## New System Settings

-The Search System Settings are found at Control Panel &rarr; Configuration &rarr; System Settings &rarr; Search.
+Access the Search System Settings are found at Control Panel &rarr; Configuration &rarr; System Settings &rarr; Search.

 There's a new entry in the search category: _Title Field Query Builder_.
 It